 To reflect the changes in the target, a new version of the level member (with the changed and unchanged property values) is created.
-Equation 30 defines in(i,p,nV,oV)for Type-2 update.
-The IRI for the new version of IRI_i is $newIRI_i = updateIRI(IRI_i, iriGraph)$.
-The updateIRI(iri, iriGraph) function updates the existing IRI iri by appending the current date with it and returns the updated one.
-An RDF triple is generated for nV, where the object is composed by replacing the old value with the new value, the predicate is the target level attribute equivalent to p, and the subject is $newIRI_i$ (first operand of the union operation in Equation 30).
-The call of $update2Insert(iri_o, iri_n, cp)$ in Equation 30 returns the triples required to reflect the changes in tABox.
-Here, iri_o and iri_n are the old and new version (IRI) of a level member and cp is the predicate of the updated triple (i.e., the property whose value has been changed).
-The values of type2: status for new and existing versions are set to "Current" and "Expired", respectively.
+Equation (30) defines in(i,p,nV,oV) for Type-2 update.
+The IRI for the new version of IRI_i is $newIRI_i = updateIRI(IRI_i, iri-Graph)$.
+The updateIRI(iri, iri-Graph) function updates the existing IRI iri by appending the current date with it and returns the updated one.
+An RDF triple is generated for nV, where the object is composed by replacing the old value with the new value, the predicate is the target level attribute equivalent to p, and the subject is newIRI_i (first operand of the union operation in Equation (30)).
+The call of $update2Insert(iri_o, iri_n, cp)$ in Equation (30) returns the triples required to reflect the changes in tABox.
+Here, irio and irin are the old and new version (IRI) of a level member and cp is the predicate of the updated triple (i.e., the property whose value has been changed).
+The values of type2:status for new and existing versions are set to "Current" and "Expired", respectively.
 The validity interval of existing version is ended on sysdate()-1 and the validity interval of new version is from sysdate() to "9999-12-31".
 The sysdate() returns the current date in year-month-day format as we consider that at most one update operation can be applied on the SDW in a day.
-The value "9999-12-31" in the type2:toDate indicates that the instance is still valid; this is a usual notation in temporal databases [16].
-As the new version of the level member also contains the triples for its unchanged properties, we retrieve the triples of a level member's old version iri_o with unchanged properties using retrieveTriples(iri_o, cp) which returns all triples of iri_o except the triples with the properties cp (changed property), type2:toDate, type2:fromDate, and type2: status (described in Equation 32).
+The value "9999-12-31" in the type2:toDate indicates that the instance is still valid; this is a usual notation in temporal databases [61].
+As the new version of the level member also contains the triples for its unchanged properties, we retrieve the triples of a level member's old version irio with unchanged properties using retrieveTriples(irio, cp) which returns all triples of irio except the triples with the properties cp (changed property), type2:toDate, type2:fromDate, and type2: status (described in Equation (32)).
 We replace the IRI of old version with the new one using the replace() function.
 To propagate the current version to its descendants (i.e., the level members those are associated to iri_o); the function $updateAssociates(iri_o, iri_n)$ creates new versions for the associated members of all lower levels in the hierarchy so that they refer to the correct version (described in Eq.
-33).
-The function $getAssociates(iri_o)$ returns the set of triples that describe the members that are connected to iri_o with a property.
-For each member connected to iri_o , we create a new version of it and also recursively update the members dependent on it using Equation 35.
+(33)).
+The function getAssociates(iri0) returns the set of triples that describe the members that are connected to irio with a property.
+For each member connected to irio, we create a new version of it and also recursively update the members dependent on it using Equation (35).

 '''

-in(i, p, nV, oV) =
+in(i, p, nV, oV)

-\{(newIRI_i, return(p, propertyMappings),

-replace(targetValue(i, p), oV, nV)\} \cup
+= \{(newIRI_i, return(p, propertyMappings), replace(targetValue(i, p), oV, nV)\}

-update2Insert(IRI_i, newIRI_i, return(p,
+\cup update2Insert(IRI_i, newIRI_i, return(p, propertyMappings))

-propertyMappings))

-(30)

-update2Insert(iri_o, iri_n, cp) =
+update2Insert(iri_o, iri_n, cp)

-\{(iri_o, type2: status, "Expired"),
+= \{(iri_o, type2: status, "Expired"),

+'''

+'''

-(iri_o, type2:toDate, sysdate() - 1),
+(iri_o, type2: toDate, sysdate() - 1),

 (iri_n, type2: fromDate, sysdate()),

-(iri_n, type2:toDate, "9999 - 12 - 31"),
+(iri_n, type2: toDate, "9999 - 12 - 31"),

-(irin, type2:status, "Current")}
+(iri_n, type2: status, "Current")

 \cup replace(retrieveTriples(irio, cp), irio, irin))

+\cup updateAssociates(irio, irin)

-\cup updateAssociates(iri_o, iri_n) (31)
+(31)

+retrieveTriples(lm, cp)

-retrieveTriples(lm, cp) = EXECUTEQUERY(((lm, cp) = EXECUTEQUERY(((lm,
+= EXECUTEQUERY(((lm,

-(p, v) FILTER (p \notin (cp, type2:toDate, ty
+(p, p, v)FILTER(p \notin (cp, type2: toDate, type2: type2: toDate, type2: type2

 type2:fromDate,type2:status))),

-tABox, (lm, ?p, ?v)) (32)
+tABox, (lm, ?p, ?v)

-updateAssociates(iri_o, iri_n) =
+(32)

+updateAssociates(irio, irin)

 recursiveUpdate(i_c, p)

-'''

-$(i_c,p) \in getAssociates(iri_o)$
+(i_c, p) \in getAssociates(iri_o)

+(33)

+getAssociates(irio)

-$getAssociates(iri_o) = EXECUTEQUERY$
+= EXECUTEQUERY

-$(((?i_c,?p,iri_o)AND(?i_c,rdf:type,qb4o:$
+((?i_c, ?p, iri_o) AND (?i_c, rdf: type, qb4o:

+LevelMember), tABox, (?i_c, ?p)

-LevelMember)), tABox, $(?i_c, ?p)$) (34)
+(34)

-'''

-recursiveUpdate(i_c, p) =
+recursiveUpdate(i_c, p)

-\{(updateIRI(i_c, iriGraph), p, i_c)\} \cup
+= \{ (updateIRI(i_c, iriGraph), p, i_c) \} \cup

 update2Insert(i_c, updateIRI(i_c, iriGraph), p)

 (35)

 '''

 This operation updates the target ABox, tABox.
-We refer to [10] for the semantics of the ExternalLinking operation and to [11] for the semantics of the MaterializeInference operation.
+We refer to [44] for the semantics of the ExternalLinking operation and to [26] for the semantics of the MaterializeInference operation.